-As of December 31, 2022, we had 259 employees.
-BlackSky employs a highly technical workforce, with 58% of our employees working in engineering or operations functions and the remainder in our sales and general and administrative functions.
+As of December 31, 2021, we had 210 employees-approximately 52% of our employees were in product development, 19% in sales and marketing, and 29% in general and administrative functions.
 Many of our employees bring significant experience from prior positions working for leading defense contractors, satellite manufacturers, other commercial and military aerospace and defense companies, and government agencies.

-Since our inception, BlackSky has sought to recruit qualified and creative employees who possess diverse business capabilities and align with our core corporate values.
-Our human capital objectives include identifying, recruiting, retaining, incentivizing and integrating our existing and new employees, advisors, and consultants In addition to competitive salaries, the principal purposes of our cash and equity incentive plans are to attract, retain, and reward personnel through the granting of cash-based and stock-based incentive awards.
-We believe such plans increase stockholder value by motivating individuals to perform to the best of their abilities and achieve corporate objectives.
-As we move into the next stage of our growth, we are devoting more resources to our human capital, in particular sales talent; and are building the infrastructure necessary to support our workforce and promote communication, respect, and diversity across our team.
+Since our inception, BlackSky has sought to recruit qualified, creative, and positive employees with a diverse set of business capabilities.
+Our human capital resources objectives include, as applicable, identifying, recruiting, retaining, incentivizing and integrating our existing and new employees, advisors, and consultants.
+The principal purposes of our equity and cash incentive plans are to attract, retain, and reward personnel through the granting of stock-based and cash-based compensation awards, in order to increase stockholder value and the success of our company by motivating such individuals to perform to the best of their abilities and achieve our objectives.
+As we move into the next stage of our growth, we are devoting more resources to our human capital, in particular sales talent and are building the infrastructure necessary to support our workforce and promote communication, respect and diversity among our team.